pragma-org/amaru-treasury/README.md

 4. `make registry`

    Prepare a minting transaction to publish all registries on-chain.
+Note that the registry and the treasury are bound to each other, and the treasury is parameterized by the permissions.
+If you change any of those, you must rebuild the entire sequence.

    The transaction must be signed and submitted through your own means.